 Why we picked the GoldenEar Technology Triton Five:

-A set of floorstanding loudspeakers with sleek black covers, the Triton 5 are unassuming to look at, but more than make up for that in terms sound.
-Under the hood, Gross and his team of engineers have managed to manufacture probably the best sounding loudspeakers we’ve ever heard at their price; Normally, if you’re looking to get an audiophile-grade set of speakers into your living room or listening area, you’re going to have to spend somewhere between $5,000 and $10,000, but GoldenEar’s Triton 5 bring that same sound quality down to the $2,000 per-pair mark.
+A set of floor-standing loudspeakers with sleek black covers, the Triton 5 are unassuming to look at, but more than make up for that in terms of sound.
+Under the hood, Gross and his team of engineers have managed to manufacture probably the best-sounding loudspeakers we’ve ever heard at their price.
+Normally, if you’re looking to get an audiophile-grade set of speakers into your living room or listening area, you’re going to have to spend somewhere between $5,000 and $10,000, but GoldenEar’s Triton 5 bring that same sound quality down to the $1,000 per-pair mark.

 Two six-inch midrange drivers propel the bulk of the sound towards your eardrums, with a custom designed ribbon tweeter providing superb definition up top.
 To help with punch, the Triton 5 have four 8-inch passive bass radiators, helping the low-end integrate even better into the overall sound, and giving you just the right amount of ‘umph when listening to hip-hop, funk, and other bass-driven styles.